 Money market fund regulatory risk.
 Money market funds and the securities they invest in are subject to comprehensive regulations.
 The enactment of new legislation or regulations, as well as changes in interpretation and enforcement of current laws, may affect the manner of operation, performance and/or yield of money market funds and could limit a fund's investment flexibility and reduce its ability to generate returns.
-In July 2023, the SEC adopted amendments to money market fund regulations.
-A fund's operations will be impacted as it comes into compliance with the new regulations.
+In July 2023, the SEC adopted amendments to money market fund regulations, which were phased in through October 2024.
+There can be no assurance that these regulations will not adversely impact the fund and its shareholders, including by resulting in lower yields for the fund.